nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Q. Should I convert gestures dictionary and script docstring attribute to script decorator?

 It is up to you whether or not you wish to use older gestures dictionary and script docstring or the newer script decorator to define script information.
 For new add-ons, script decorator is preferred for easily defining script information on the spot.

+Q. What is the recommended coding style for add-ons?

+The following is baseline coding style for add-ons, deriving from NVDA screen reader coding style:

+* Use tab for indentation.
+* Use camel case for function and variable names e.g. someFunction.

+Q. I noticed that NVDA does not come with all Python libraries.

+Most notably, NVDA does not ship with asyncio.
+You must include additional libraries inside your add-on component folder.

 We did not include programming or Python-related FAQ's, as there are sites which answer questions about Python such as coding style.
 Consult these documents if you have issues with Python code.